 Pests and Diseases

 Indoor plants tend to be far more sheltered from common pests and diseases, so it can be easy to forget these risks when planting outdoors.

 Root rot is the primary disease, but fusarium, phytophthora, and pythium are three fungal infections the plant is susceptible to.

-Fungus gnats tend to be the most common pest indoors, but aphids and mealybugs may be a bigger problem outdoors.
+Fungus gnats tend to be the most common pest indoors, but aphids, spider mites, and mealybugs may be a bigger problem outdoors.

-These problems are easily avoided by proper watering and a neem soil soak every 2 to 3 weeks.
+These problems are easily avoided by proper watering and a neem oil soak or insecticidal soap every 2 to 3 weeks.

-Growing plants outdoors can be very rewarding, but you have less control over the outside plant’s environment, so it’s best to plan when preparing to plant a Christmas cactus out in the garden.
+Growing these houseplants outdoors can be very rewarding, but you have less control over the outside plant’s environment, so it’s best to plan when preparing to plant a Christmas cactus out in the garden.

 They make great additions to desert-themed and rock gardens but may be best kept in a hanging basket if you’re in an area where the weather tends to be rainy or prone to quick, significant changes in temperature.